katsamatekatapiwa-droid/craig/README.md

 QUESTION 4.1

-I used a "top-down" appeoach:starting with a header/title, followed by a navigation bar for easy access, then repeating specific "data blocks" for each car and ending with contact info.
+I used a "top-down" approach:starting with a header/title, followed by a navigation bar for easy access, then repeating specific "data blocks" for each car and ending with contact info.

 QUESTION 4.2